aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to WORD" h2="Transform EML to WORD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This is useful when you need to view emails in different formats or when you need to share emails with other users who may not have the same email client as you.

+<h2>How Aspose.Total Helps for EML to Word Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to WORD.
+Both APIs come under the same Aspose.Total for C++ package, making it easy to use both APIs together.

+Using Aspose.Total for C++, you can easily convert emails from EML to WORD format.
+This can be done in a few simple steps.
+First, you can use Aspose.Email for C++ to convert the EML file to HTML.
+Then, you can use Aspose.Words for C++ to export the HTML to WORD.
+This process is quick and easy, and it can be done without any additional coding.

+Aspose.Total for C++ is a great solution for C++ developers who need to add email conversion features to their applications.
+It is easy to use and provides a comprehensive suite of APIs that can help you with email conversion.
+With Aspose.Total for C++, you can quickly and easily convert emails from EML to WORD format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}